doyoubi/undermoon/docs/broker_http_api.md

 ```

 ##### (8) PUT /api/v2/clusters/migrations
-Try to commit the migration
+Try to commit the migration.
+The memory broker implementation also cleans up the free nodes after the migration is done.
 ```
 Request:
 {